solohuck/Quick-Math/README.md

-##Quick Math
-This is a simple math quiz game built using React.
-It generates random arithmetic questions and allows the user to select answers.
-The game includes a timer, scoring system, and feedback for correct and incorrect answers.

-##How to Play
-Start the Game: Click the "Start" button to begin the game.
-Answer Questions: Select the correct answer for each displayed question.
-Score: Your score will increase for each correct answer and decrease for each incorrect answer.
-Time Limit: You have a limited time to answer each question.
-If time runs out, the game will move to the next question automatically.
-Game Over: The game ends when either the time limit is reached or your score reaches zero.
-You can restart the game by clicking the "Restart" button.
-Features
-Random Questions: Generates random arithmetic questions.
-Scoring System: Score increases for correct answers and decreases for incorrect answers.
-Timer: A timer limits the time available to answer each question.
-Feedback: Provides feedback for correct and incorrect answers.
-Restart: Allows the player to restart the game after completion or when the game is over.
-Components
-App Component: The main component managing game logic and rendering.
-Display Question: Displays the arithmetic question.
-Answer Selection: Provides options for the player to select answers.
-Timer: Displays the remaining time for each question.
-Start/Restart Button: Initiates the game or restarts it after completion or when the game is over.
-Technologies Used
-React: The game is built using React library.
-useState: Manages state variables within the components.
-useEffect: Executes side effects in function components.
-CSS: Styling for the game interface.
-Code Structure
-The code is structured into functional components and utilizes React hooks for managing state and side effects.
-Key functionalities include generating random questions, calculating scores, managing timers, and providing feedback to the user.

-Getting Started
-To run the game locally:

-Clone this repository to your local machine.
-Navigate to the project directory.
-Run npm install to install dependencies.
-Run npm start to start the development server.
-Open your browser and go to http://localhost:3000 to play the game.
-Enjoy playing the math quiz game!
-If you have any feedback or suggestions, feel free to contribute or reach out to the developer.
+## Quick Math

+Welcome to Quick Math, a straightforward math quiz game built using React.
+Test your arithmetic skills by answering random math questions within a limited time frame.
+This game features various components to enhance your gaming experience, including timers, scoring systems, and feedback for your answers.

+### How to Play

+1. **Start the Game:** Click the "Start" button to kickstart the game.
+2. **Answer Questions:** Choose the correct answer for each displayed question.
+3. **Scoring:** Your score fluctuates based on the time left on the upper-right question timer.
+4. **Time Limits:** Each question has a 10-second timer displayed in the upper-right corner.
+Additionally, there's a 60-second session timer shown in the bottom-left corner.
+The game ends when this session timer runs out, provided your score is above zero.
+5. **Game Over:** The game concludes when either the time limit is reached or your score drops to zero.
+Click the "Restart" button to start a new game.

+### Features

+- **Random Questions:** Generates random arithmetic questions.
+- **Scoring System:** Scores increase for correct answers and decrease for incorrect ones, based on the question timer.
+- **Question Timer:** Provides 10 seconds to answer each question.
+- **Session Timer:** Limits the time for the entire session to 60 seconds.
+- **Feedback:** Receive feedback for correct, incorrect, and unanswered questions.
+- **Restart:** Allows you to restart the game after completing or when the game ends.

+### Components

+- **App Component:** Manages game logic and rendering.
+- **Display Question:** Shows the arithmetic question.
+- **Answer Selection:** Offers options to select answers.
+- **Timer:** Displays remaining time for questions and the overall session.
+- **Start/Restart Button:** Initiates or restarts the game.

+### Technologies Used

+- **React:** Utilized for building the game.
+- **useState:** Manages state variables.
+- **useEffect:** Executes side effects.
+- **CSS:** Styling for the game interface.

+### Code Structure

+The code is organized into functional components, employing React hooks for state management and effects.
+The primary functionalities include generating random questions, scoring, managing timers, and providing feedback.

+### Getting Started

+To play the game:

+1. Clone this repository to your local machine.
+2. Navigate to the project directory.
+3. Run `npm install` to install dependencies.
+4. Run `npm start` to launch the development server.
+5. Open your browser and go to `http://localhost:3000` to start playing.

+Enjoy playing Quick Math!
+If you have any feedback or suggestions, feel free to contribute or reach out.